ahbagheri79/spamgram/README.md

 # Support and development

-Check out this [tutorial by Telegram Geeks](http://telegramgeeks.com/2016/01/teleseed-tutorial/) for further assistance with setup and installation.
+Check out this [tutorial by cyp](http://clubyp.ir) for further assistance with setup and installation.

-**Do not contact us** in private for support.
-Join our bot development group by sending `/join 56670147` to [@TeleSeed](https://telegram.me/TeleSeed)

 ### Our Telegram channels: